OrsPesthy/ASRT_ET_analyzer/README.md

 If you find issues or have suggestions, feel free to open a pull request or submit an issue.

+## Future plans

+- Enabling to handle more than one session's data in different folders
+- Making it more userfriendly to 1) add input, 2) run just selected analyses

 ## License

 This project is licensed under GNU GENERAL PUBLIC LICENSE 3.0